-Wheat Growers call for action on cross-border wheat trade
+Wheat Growers call for Action on Cross-Border Wheat Trade

-SASKATOON, SK—(April 28, 2017): The Western Canadian Wheat Growers Association are concerned with respect to the open wheat market and cross-border trade with the United States, and we call on the Government of Canada to take action to harmonize regulations and ensure the free flow of wheat between Canada and the United States.
+CALGARY, AB: The Western Canadian Wheat Growers Association are concerned with respect to the open wheat market and cross-border trade with the United States, and we call on the Government of Canada to take action to harmonize regulations and ensure the free flow of wheat between Canada and the United States.

 A United States Senator moved a resolution this week with respect to ‘Supporting fair and equitable grading treatment for exports of United States wheat products to Canada’, which has now been referred to the Committee on Finance.
 If not remedied, the action suggested in the resolution would be devastating to Canadian wheat farmers and the broader agriculture sector.